alan-turing-institute/hub23-deploy/docs/enabling-autoscaling.md

-# Optimizing the JupyterHub for Auto-Scaling
+# Optimizing the JupyterHub for Autoscaling

 See the following docs:
 * https://zero-to-jupyterhub.readthedocs.io/en/latest/user-management.html#culling-user-pods